Drone Regulations

 KNOW WHAT YOU NEED

 In the event you are “ramp checked” by law enforcement or by an aviation safety inspector from the FAA, you will need your valid driver’s license (or valid State ID), Remote Pilot certificate (and have proof of a recurrent exam within the past 24 months) or the TRUST certificate if flying recreationally, your aircraft’s registration printout, any airspace authorizations and/or waivers, including any OOP or BVLOS paperwork.
+All documents must be physical—not electronic—and must be “readily available” per John Meehan, FAA Aviation Safety Analyst.
 Your UAS will also need to be displaying its FAA registration number on the outside of the drone.
 The drone will also need either an external Remote ID broadcast module or broadcasting standard Remote ID as there are no FRIAs on or near Rollins Pass.
 Also having a preflight checklist is a good idea to prove compliance with §107.15.
 Drone Questions?
 Contact the FAA UAS Support Center at: 844-FLY-MY-UA.

 Drone Questions?
 Contact the FAA UAS Support Center at: 844-FLY-MY-UA